ggirlk/simple_shell/README.md

 ## Installation

-You can install simple shell by cloning the repository:
+You can install simple shell by cloning this repository:
 ```
 https://github.com/ggirlk/simple_shell
 ```